learn-co-curriculum/environment-mac-os-catalina-setup/README.md

   new SSH key.
 You should be prompted to select a location and passphrase for your new key.
 Leave everything blank and press enter for the default location and no passphrase.
-If you’re asked if you want to overwrite, then you already have an SSH key and you do not want to overwrite it.
+If you’re asked if you want to overwrite, then you already have an SSH key, and you do not want to overwrite it.

 Run `cat ~/.ssh/id_rsa.pub` once more and copy the key that is printed out.
 Follow the [instructions provided by GitHub][add ssh] and add this key to your GitHub account

 #### Install Chrome